t04glovern/aws-greener-grass/.blog/device-defender-detect/README.md

 ## What's Next

-From here you can begin to design a number of different security profiles for your organization.
-Running these profiles aren't esspecially expensive so the way I see it, it's worth having a few core rules enabled.
+From here you can begin to design a number of different security profiles for your organisation.
+Running these profiles aren't especially expensive so the way I see it, it's worth having a few core rules enabled.

 Look out for a future post on how we can setup some simple alerting for Device defender, and then even mitigate problems automatically using Mitigation actions.